It’s Press Night tonight of the Royal Shakespeare Company’s new production of The Alchemist, with Sainou’s John Cummins as Ananias.

 John Cummins trained at RADA.

 He is an accomplished stage actor who has performed in several seasons at Shakespeare's Globe, The National Theatre and The Bush.
-His credits include: Thomas Cromwell in Henry VIII, Simpkin/Parrot in Anne Boleyn, Tim Muffin in Eigengrau and Gavy in Stuart: A Life Backwards.
+His credits include: Hyde Villiers in The Whip, Philip of France in King John, Thomas Cromwell in Henry VIII, Simpkin/Parrot in Anne Boleyn, Tim Muffin in Eigengrau and Gavy in Stuart: A Life Backwards.

 His television credits include: The Witcher, Doctor Who, 24: Live Another Day, The Hour, Holby City and EastEnders.